programming-tools-admin/simple_email_server/README.md

 ## Requirements and Design

-- Application shuold create an SES domain from input
+- Application should create an SES domain from input
 - Application should set the following records at Amazon Route 53
     - MX for domain
     - TXT for verification